techidaily/site-ai-editing-video/source/_posts/in-2024-a-complete-guideline-to-better-use-quicktime-player.md

 ## Part 1: Finding The Best iOS Apps to Change Sky Background in Media

-[Sky replacement apps](https://tools.techidaily.com/wondershare/filmora/download/)are a fantastic way to give your pictures an entirely new viewpoint.
+[Sky replacement apps](https://tools.techidaily.com/wondershare/filmora/download/) are a fantastic way to give your pictures an entirely new viewpoint.
 Here are some of the top sky-changing applications for iOS:

 * [Background Changer & Eraser](#ios1)
 * [Bazaart: Design, Photo & Video](#ios2)